Karamveer200/decentralized-storage/README.md

 ## Conclusion

 You have now successfully compiled, deployed, and tested the File Storage smart contracts in Remix IDE.
-Make sure to explore all functionalities and thoroughly test the contracts to ensure they meet your requirements.